drinkbird/drinkbird.github.io/_posts/blog/2017-09-16-code-churn.md

 ---
 layout: post
-title: "High code churn is not your friend"
+title: "Code churn is not your friend"
-excerpt: "Do you feel more productive by making huge commits?"
+excerpt: "Have you fallen into the productivity trap?"
 permalink: /code-churn
 comments: true
 categories: blog